What's the best electric shaver?

 Rotary blades are three circular blades that sit on top of an electric shaver.
 They work by quickly lifting and cutting hair on the face and neck, and easily adapt to the contours of the face to give a comfortable shave.
 By moving rotary razors in a circular pattern, it’s easy to shave the hair off and return to your clean-shaven self.

-Our favourite rotary shaver: The Philips Aquatouch AT899/06 has four-directional heads which adjust to every curve of your face and neck.
+Our favourite rotary shaver: The Philips Aquatouch AT899/06 has three-directional heads which adjust to every curve of your face and neck.
 Plus, it’s 100 percent waterproof.

 Pros of rotary blades

 · Work better around the curves of the face